spikegrobstein/snapbackup/README.md

 SnapBackup is still very much alpha software, but it has been in use in production on several servers that I manage for over a year.
 Expect things to change.

+SnapBackup is only compatible with Linux at this time.
+OSX support should be coming in the future.

 ## Quick Start

 By default, SnapBackup is configured to use Amazon's S3 service as it's configured storage connector.
 The connector uses the following ENV variables for it's configuration: